ChokoGroup/Choko-Hack-Automatic-Lists/README.md

 - The in-game buttons layout go to `assets/options` and `assets/options/large`, also in PNG format.

 We will appreciate all users contributions to enlarge this database.

+## SSH and FTP server
+We include in the pack SSH and FTP servers that can be enabled by removing the `.disabled` part from the folders names.
+user: `root`
+password: `Choko`